d3finit/WebTools/README.md

 Webtools was designed to offer many different tools for people.
 The current version is v1.5.
 The hompage is avalible at https://codedude404.github.io/WebTools.github.io/index.html

-## v1.6-alpha
-Dev version. browserconfing.xml was changed to reflect favicon pathes.
-Will become current when changes confirmed.

 ## v1.5
 Current version.
 A few small file system changes occoured